Obsessive-Compulsive Disorder (OCD)

-Obsessive-compulsive disorder (OCD) has been one of the main research topics of our unit for several years.
-We are interested in many different aspects of the disorder, from basic research (e.g., memory, information processing, cognitive biases), which aims at a better understanding of the etiology and maintenance of OCD, to the development and evaluation of specific interventions.
+Obsessive-compulsive disorder (OCD) has been one of the main research areas of our unit for several years.
+We are interested in many different aspects of the disorder, from basic research (e.g., memory, information processing, cognitive biases), which aims at gaining a better understanding of the etiology and maintenance of OCD, to the development and evaluation of specific interventions.

 Memory, Metamemory, and Responsibility